HiveTrace/HiveTraceRed/docs/attacks/context_switching.rst

 These attacks work by inserting instructions that attempt to:

-- Ignore previous system prompts or safety instructions
+- Ignore previous system messages or safety instructions
 - Switch to a different operational mode
 - Override established context or constraints